bianlab/SPIS/README.md

 ```

 ### 4.2 How to run the image-free single-pixel segmentation on your data
 You can run `simulate.py`  if you want to generate the measurements by yourself.
-The program will read images from the test folder, then use the network-optimized small-size pattern to sample the images and generate 2D measurements, and save them in the `./image-free single-pixel segmentation/features` folder.
+The program will read images from the test folder, then use the network-optimized small-size pattern to sample the images and generate 2D measurements, and save them in the `./image-free-segmentation/features` folder.

 First, generate measurements:
 ```